Water trough

-A water trough (British terminology), or track pan (American terminology) is a device to enable a steam locomotive to replenish its water supply while in motion.
+A water trough (British terminology), or track pan (American terminology), is a device to enable a steam locomotive to replenish its water supply while in motion.
 It consists of a long trough filled with water, lying between the rails.
-When a steam locomotive passes over the trough, a water scoop can be lowered, and the speed of forward motion forces water into the scoop, up the scoop pipe and into the tanks or locomotive tender.
+When a steam locomotive passes over the trough, a water scoop can be lowered by the fireman, and the speed of forward motion forces water into the scoop, up the scoop pipe and into the tanks or locomotive tender.

 Origin

 Steam locomotives consume a considerable amount of water, and the tender or side tanks need to be replenished at intervals.
 Traditionally the engine water was replenished during station stops, but if it was desired to run long distances without stopping, the requirement to take water was a significant limitation.
 The Railway Magazine reported a development by John Ramsbottom:

 Ramsbottom arranged some experiments and showed that the forward motion of a scoop in a trough of water would force water up a connected pipe and into a tank.
 He calculated the quasi-static head produced by the forward motion:

-The track is raised a little over a short distance each end of the trough, so that the engine, and the scoop which may already be lowered, descend into the trough:
+The track is raised a little over a short distance at each end of the trough, so that the engine, and the scoop which may already be lowered, descend into the trough:

-The first installation was brought into use on 23 June 1860 at Mochdre, Conwy, on the London & North Western Railway's (LNWR) North Wales Coast Line, midway between Chester and Holyhead.
+The first installation was brought into use on 23 June 1860 at Mochdre, Conwy, on the London and North Western Railway's (LNWR) North Wales Coast Line, midway between Chester and Holyhead.

 The siting of the troughs requires a long enough length of straight and level track (although very large radius curves could be accommodated).
 For instance, the LNWR placed water troughs within the Standedge Tunnels, as they were the only sufficiently straight and level portion of the line between Huddersfield and Manchester.
 There must be a good water supply nearby.
 In hard water areas, water softening plant may have been considered necessary.